 I wish I could, but still, when I hear communist stories from my family, my brain tries to negate them, as I have never experienced anything like that.
 My brain pretends it was not real, or that it happened long ago - maybe Middle Ages.

 It's different now in Poland when there's literally everything in the shops, companies are private and business is blooming.
+Daily life in Poland is incomparably easier now.
 Poles have money and can accumulate their wealth.
 We can travel, we can change locations.

 Especially traveling changes your perspective.